Short URL for this page:

 For all that geography, Poggiodomo and its three dependent hamlets — Mucciafora, Roccatamburo, and Usigni — add up to only about 200 people, making it the smallest comune in Umbria.
 It is also, with neighboring Monteleone, the highest.

-As you might expect, the area is mostly woods, and a good place to look for truffles; but there are also at least two churches of interest: in the town itself, the medieval church of S. Pietro with Renaissance frescoes and the church of S. Carlo Borromeo which is said to house good 17c/18c woodwork; and a few miles to the S in Usigni, the baroque church of S. Salvatore the elegant decoration of which is due to the hamlet's having been the home of Fausto Poli, a powerful cardinal under •Pope Urban VIII.
+As you might expect, the area is mostly woods, and a good place to look for truffles; but there are also at least two churches of interest: in the town itself, the medieval church of S. Pietro with Renaissance frescoes and the church of S. Carlo Borromeo which is said to house good 17c/18c woodwork; and a few miles to the S in Usigni, the baroque church of S. Salvatore the elegant decoration of which is due to the hamlet's having been the home of Fausto Poli, a powerful cardinal under Pope Urban VIII.
 Mention should also be made of the frescoed hermitage of the Madonna della Stella, mostly carved into live rock in the 14c, about 5 km N: although it properly belongs to the territory of Cerreto, the visitor will find it much closer to Poggiodomo.

-In addition to the pages below, you'll probably also find it useful to read the May 12, 2004 entry of my diary, which includes a photo of some of the frescoes of the Madonna della Stella; for further information, see the websites linked in the navigation bar at the bottom of the page.
+In addition to the pages below, you'll probably also find it useful to read the May 12, 2004 entry of my diary, which includes a photo of some of the frescoes of the Madonna della Stella; for further information, see the websites linked in the navigation bar at the bottom of this page.

-[ 6/6/05: 3 churches, 2 pages, 7 photos ] In my two‑day walk thru the area, I did not see all the churches, nor were any of them open; but just the same, I can still show you some of Poggiodomo's churches. |
+In my two‑day walk thru the area, I did not see all the churches, nor were any of them open; but just the same, I can still show you some of Poggiodomo's churches.

 Most of the comuni in Italy include in their territory some smaller towns and hamlets, often of no more than a few hundred or dozen inhabitants, with a certain administrative identity of their own; they are referred to as the frazioni (singular: frazione, literally a "fraction").
 A complete list of Poggiodomo's frazioni follows; the links include photographs and some fairly detailed information.